 DNA stool testing determines if bacteria, yeast or parasite (or all) imbalances may be the source of GI issues.
 There are 100 trillion cells in your body, but only one in ten is human.
 The rest are bacteria, fungi, viruses and other microorganisms, i.e. your microflora.
 Any imbalance in the ratio of these may lead to symptoms both inside and outside the GI system.

 Organic acid testing is a way to measure whether your body is getting and using nutrients to drive optimal health.
 Nutrients are protecting agents.
 Just as your car has additives and devices that protect it, nutrients serve to protect your heart, brain, and other critical organs.
 Like a car’s gauges warn of potential problems, your body has a buildup of certain chemical indicators, known as organic acids, that can alert you to potential problems.

 Hormone testing is by far the best method for determining bioavailable sex and adrenal hormone levels.
 When blood tests are used, they do not reflect what is happening at the tissues.
 This is because blood reports both the bound and free hormone levels.
-Urinary testing reports the bioavailable amount as well as how it is used and detoxified.
+Urinary and saliva testing offer great adjunct testing as it reports the bioavailable amount as well as how it is used and detoxified.

 We specialize in helping to uncover the root cause of your health issue.
 Since biology is interconnected, all systems in the body must be evaluated.